ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 kubectl get pods -o wide
 ```

-3. Note the Pod name from the previous step, and describe the Pod to get more details about it.
+5. Note the Pod name from the previous step, and describe the Pod to get more details about it.
 ```
 kubectl describe pod <pod_name>
 ```
 If you look closely at the output, you'll notice that there is a ReplicaSet associated with this Pod.
 This is because the `kubectl run` command actually created a Deployment with one replica, which in turn created a ReplicaSet.

-4. List the Deployments in your namespace to verify that a Deployment was created.
+6. List the Deployments in your namespace to verify that a Deployment was created.
 ```
 kubectl get deployments
 ```

-5. List the ReplicaSets in your namespace to verify that a ReplicaSet was also created.
+7. List the ReplicaSets in your namespace to verify that a ReplicaSet was also created.
 ```
 kubectl get replicasets
 ```

-6. Delete the Deployment.
+8. Delete the Deployment.
 This will also delete the ReplicaSet and the Pod.
 ```
-kubectl delete deployment nginx
+kubectl delete deployment hello-world
 ```

-7. List the Pods to verify that none exist.
+9. List the Pods to verify that none exist.
 ```
 kubectl get pods
 ```
-The ReplicaSet and the Pod were deleted since the owning Deloyment was deleted.
+The ReplicaSet and the Pod were deleted since the owning Deployment was deleted.

 # Create a Pod with imperative object configuration
 Imperative object configuration lets you create objects imperatively while using a configuration file.
-A configuration file, `nginx-create.yaml`, is provided to you in this directory.
+A configuration file, `hello-world-create.yaml`, is provided to you in this directory.

 1. Use the Explorer to view the configuration file.
 Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `cc201 > labs > Introduction to Kubernetes`.
-Click `nginx-create.yaml` to view the configuration file.
+Click `hello-world-create.yaml` to view the configuration file.
 ![Imperative object configuration file in Explorer](images/imperative-obj-config-explorer.png)

 2. Imperatively create a Pod using the provided configuration file.
 ```
-kubectl create -f nginx-create.yaml
+kubectl create -f hello-world-create.yaml
 ```
 Note that this is indeed imperative, as you explicitly told Kubernetes to *create* the resources defined in the file.